c4pt0r/slides/2024/scalability/slides.md

 ---

-# When you gonna need it?
+# When are you gonna need it?

 ## *"Every tenant should have their own tables!"*

 <br>
-Let's do a simple math: A SaaS company has 10000 users(tenants), for each user, system will create 100 table for them, the total table number would be:
+Let's do some simple math: A SaaS company has 10000 users(tenants), for each user, system will create 100 tables for them, the total numbner of tables will be:

 10000 * 100 = 1 Million Tables!

-And for each table, its metadata in database system is 10KB:
+If the metadata for each table in the database system is 10KB:

-10 KB per table * 1,000,000 = 10G
+10 KB per table * 1M Tables = 10G

-**Note that this is only the meta data**
+**Note that this is only the metadata**

-Image if there's even 10Mb in each table, that would be huge.
+Imagine if there's 10Mb in each table, that would be huge.

-10M * 1,000,000 = 10 TB
+10Mb * 1M tables = 10 TB

 ---

-# How TiDB solve this problem
+# How does TiDB solve this problem?

 -